About Camponotus consobrinus

 Before ordering please review both below

-All items are sent the same day when the order has been placed before 2 PM.
+All U.K orders are sent the same day when placed before 2 PM.